 Rothschild's bungalow in the Great Fen

-Read all about us - and watch the film marking 100 years of the Trust
+The history of the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire - and watch the film marking 100 years of the Wildlife Trusts

 In an act of Vision and philanthropy, Charles Rothschild (1877-1923), banker, expert entomologist and pioneer of nature conservation, set up the Society for the Promotion of Nature Reserves (SPNR) in 1912, the forerunner of The Wildlife Trusts partnership.
 Concerned about the loss of wildlife habitats, in 1915 the Society produced a schedule of the best wildlife sites in the country, some of which were purchased as nature reserves.